-Posted by Arctic Wolf on June 5, 2013
+Posted by Arctic Wolf on November 22, 2013

-Posted by Arctic Wolf on May 21, 2013
+Posted by Arctic Wolf on October 8, 2013

 You may read my full review by clicking on the following excerpt:

-Posted in Canadian Whisky, Cocktails & Recipes, Whisk(e)y, Whisk(e)y Review | Tagged: Bidon Ridge, Buckeroo, Canadian Whisky, Cocktails and Recipes, Crosby Lakes Spirits, Whisky, Whisky Review | Comments Off
+Posted in Canadian Whisky, Whisk(e)y, Whisk(e)y Review | Tagged: Canadian Mist Distillery, Canadian Whisky, Collingwood, Whisky, Whisky Review | Comments Off

-Posted by Arctic Wolf on May 10, 2013
+Posted by Arctic Wolf on October 5, 2013

-According to Whisky Maker John Hall,
+According to Whisky Maker, John Hall:

-“I have always brought out the spicy, fruity notes of rye in my whisky, but this time, I wanted to perfect capturing the underlying delicate floral notes of the rye that too often get lost in the process.“
+“This project started nearly a decade ago, focusing specifically on Canada’s noble rye grain.
+I have always brought out the spicy, fruity notes of rye in my whiskies, but this time, I wanted to perfect how to capture the underlying delicate floral notes of the rye that too often get lost in the process.“

-Posted in Canadian Whisky, Whisk(e)y | Tagged: Canadian Whisky, Forty Creek Whisky, Heart of Gold, Whisky, Whisky Review | Comments Off
+Posted in Canadian Whisky, Whisk(e)y, Whisk(e)y Review | Tagged: Canadian Whisky, Forty Creek Whisky, Heart of Gold, Whisky, Whisky Review | Comments Off

-Posted by Arctic Wolf on April 28, 2013
+Posted by Arctic Wolf on September 26, 2013

 You may read my full review by clicking on the following excerpt: